rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 We often have this idea that obscuring our systems isn't a legitimate way to make things secure, for good reasons.
-However, sometimes we must transmit messages in ways that we can be certain others will see them.
+However, sometimes we must transmit messages in ways that are easily intercepted.
 People have struggled with this problem for millennia and developed many different methods for secure communication; most of them involve obscuring the real content of our message behind a wall of